nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 <figcaption>The relation between the UI subcomponents</figcaption>

 The UI component handles the interaction between the user and application.
-In particular, the UI is responsible for passing the textual command input from the user to the `Logic` for execution, and then display the outcome of the execution to the user via the GUI.
+In particular, the UI is responsible for passing the textual command input from the user to the `Logic` for execution, and displaying the outcome of the execution to the user via the GUI.

 <img src="diagrams/Ui Image.png" />